bluespore/spore-tools/README.md

 Usage
 ----------
-* Just include the scripts in your head then execute 'run_sporeSelect()' and/or 'run_sporeCheck()' on document ready respectively.
+* Just include the scripts in your head then execute 'run_sporeSelect()' and/or 'run_sporeInput()' on document ready respectively.

 * Change the default dropdown text by adding an option with the value of 'label'.